Your periods, your training and you

 Training the week before their period.
 Equal numbers felt more easily fatigued and noticed no noticeable difference to their training.
-20% said they found aerobic and weightlifting activities harder during this time.
+20% said they found high intensity and weightlifting activities harder during this time.

 ‘I gain weight and feel it is much harder to run i.e. more out of breath after just a few minutes and can’t go for as long as I normally would’

 Experiences during menstruation (days 1 – 7) varied widely, though leaning towards the negative, with over 30% reporting fatigue, bloating and cramp during this time.
 28% had sugar cravings and it could be assumed these symptoms have carried over from the luteal phase the week before.
 16% reported feeling energised during this time.

 'I’m in too much pain to go to the gym’

 ‘Feel fitter and slimmer, all-round healthier.
 Probably a bit happier too, either caused by the above or in addition to it’

 In the two-weeks after menstruation, over 30% of the women reported feeling ‘energised’ in contrast to just 16% feeling this way during their period and 2% feeling this way the week before their period.
 22% found high intensity activities easier and 17% felt weight training was easier.
 Compared to 4% finding high intensity exercise and 2% finding weight training easier the week before their period.

 ‘Same as before really - just happier and feeling healthier/more successful in exercise goals than pre-period’